 In 2014, I hosted David Terrar, who posted a fantastic summary of what he saw here, as well as Gabrielle Laine-Peters.
 This year I am hosting Neville Hobson (@jangles) and Alan Patrick (@freecloud) – all well known in the Social Business circles in Europe.

-As such, and with my role as the Global Managing Partner at IBM running our Social Consulting team, I have a vested interest in how Wimbledon is doing on social media.
+As such, and with my former role as the Global Managing Partner at IBM running our Social Consulting team, I have a vested interest in how Wimbledon is doing on social media.

 It was with interest that I spied a report in the Sports Business Daily quoting a report by Repucom.